-An actor press kit is a toolbox of the materials you’ll need to market yourself as an actor.
+An actor press kit, or Electronic Press Kit (EPK), is a toolbox of the materials you’ll need to market yourself as an actor.
 Before the digital age, it was just your standard fare (headshot, résumé), but now, of course, your marketing toolkit is far more comprehensive.

 Backstage Expert Heidi Dean explains that, based on whom you’re marketing yourself to, you’ll have to employ a different tool in your handy kit: “Depending on the person you’re trying to build a relationship with, the marketing tools you’ll use will change,” she says.
 “Some casting directors aren’t on social media and so will welcome postcards or snail mail.
 Others won’t even look at anything on paper, but love interacting on social media.
 Even the specific social media networks you use will vary.
 The director on your last project may prefer to communicate via Twitter and Instagram, but not Facebook.
 That casting director you’d love to meet may not be reachable on Facebook but you might be able to open a dialogue about your common interests on Pinterest.
 In short, do your research and you’ll know which tools are appropriate for each contact.”

 Other common marketing tools used by actors include blogs, podcasts, and newsletters.

 An actor’s blog is basically the confluence of his or her social media profiles.
 It’s a place where you can divulge long-form writing, like an expanded tweet or Facebook status, as well as post photos and videos without the professional expectations of a website.